©1978

 pleasure in the signs of coming redemption and that God is at

-work.
 Before love, reason is the

 catechism of a child.
 Before love, differences are no longer